-IN CUSTODY DISPUTES, HOW DOES COURT DETERMINE "BEST INTERESTS" OF THE CHILD?
+IN CUSTODY DISPUTES, HOW DOES COURT DETERMINE "BEST INTERESTS"

-By Sari M. Friedman, General Counsel
+By Sari M. Friedman, Legal Counsel

 A Child's Preference